Edit Page

 4. Generate a cryptographically random verificationToken (256-bit) and verificationCreatedAt timestamp.

-6. Create the user document (status: pending_verification) with the verification token.
+5. Create the user document with roles: ["$unauthenticated"] and the verification token.

 {baseAppUrl}/auth/verify?email=alice@acme.com&token=<verificationToken>